About Explicit Variance Minimization: Training Neural Networks for Medical Imaging With Limited Data Annotations

 \section{Related work}

 Prior theoretical work provided by Neal et al. \cite{Neal2018AMT} and Yang et el. \cite{Yang2020RethinkingBT} analyzed techniques for measuring the Bias-Variance Trade-off components of Deep Neural Networks.
-In this paper, we provided an alternative perspective to the BVTD, which is to consider it as the decomposition of the universal approximate error.
-Additionally, we have translated the described theoretical background into the novel variance-aware arbitrary loss function, that can be used to minimize the variance directly.
+In this paper, we provide an alternative perspective to the BVTD, which is to consider it as the decomposition of the universal approximate error.
+Additionally, we have translated the described theoretical background into the novel variance-aware loss function, augmenting the arbitrary task-specific loss, that can be used to minimize the variance directly.

-Fundamentally, our work is based on the principles described by Goodfellow et al. \cite{Goodfellow2014GenerativeAN} (2014) for Generative Adversarial Networks (GAN), where the mechanism of minimizing the nonconformity between the distribution of real images and images generated by the generative neural network $G$ via backpropagation of the error from the discriminative network $D$.
+Fundamentally, our work is based on the principles described by Goodfellow et al. (2014) \cite{Goodfellow2014GenerativeAN} for Generative Adversarial Networks (GAN), where the mechanism minimizes the nonconformity between the distribution of real images and images generated by the generative neural network $G$ via backpropagation of the error from the discriminative network $D$.

-In particular, our method is a special case of Domain-Adversarial Networks (DAN), which were introduced by Ganin et al. \cite{uada} (2016) and extended in applications by Kim et al. \cite{kim_2019}.
+In particular, our method is a special case of Domain-Adversarial Networks (DAN), which were introduced by Ganin et al. (2016) \cite{uada} and extended in applications by Kim et al. \cite{kim_2019}.
 DAN is designed to minimize a gap between two datasets from various domains using a Reversed Gradient Layer (RGL) to reverse all gradients passed through it.
-In our method, we used RGL to minimize a gap between training and validation subsets thus, minimizing the variance of the model.
+In our method, we used RGL to minimize a gap between training and validation subsets, thus minimizing the model's variance error component.
 Additionally, unlike the original DAN, we introduced our own computationally efficient feature map estimates to penalize both local and global feature representations.

-As a feature extractor for our training method, we used the Siamese Neural Network (SNN) architecture proposed by Bromley et al. \cite{Bromley1993SignatureVU} (1994).
-SNN was designed for learning feature representations as a similarity between a pair of two samples through feature extractors with shared weights.
-Several later works proposed an extension of the method to the imaging data \cite{FeiFei2003ABA}, and afterward, diverse loss functions \cite{siamese_contrastive,Ghojogh,Hoffer} for applications such as face identification \cite{koch_2015}, processing sets of elements \cite{Maron2020OnLS,Zaheer2017DeepS} and object tracking \cite{Zhang2018StructuredSN,Li2019SiamRPNEO,wang2019fast}.
+As a feature extractor for our training method, we used the Siamese Neural Network (SNN) architecture proposed by Bromley et al. (1994) \cite{Bromley1993SignatureVU}.
+SNN was designed for learning feature representations as a similarity between a pair of samples through feature extractors with shared weights.
+Several later studies proposed an extension of the method to imaging data \cite{FeiFei2003ABA}, and afterward, diverse loss functions \cite{siamese_contrastive,Ghojogh,Hoffer} for applications such as face identification \cite{koch_2015}, processing sets of elements \cite{Maron2020OnLS,Zaheer2017DeepS} and object tracking \cite{Zhang2018StructuredSN,Li2019SiamRPNEO,wang2019fast}.